 Edinburgh’s professional rugby league team is Edinburgh Rugby who play their home games at BT Murrayfield Stadium.
-To catch them competing against the likes of Glasgow Warriors and Leinster in the Guinness Pro 12, head along to the national stadium and soak up the atmosphere.
-Every year, the RBS Six Nations Championship rolls in to town, allowing BT Murrayfield to host at least two European teams.
-Notable Six Nations matches include the Calcutta Cup which is hosted alternately between London and Edinburgh and sees England and Scotland face off against each other, competing for the prestigious trophy.
+To catch them competing against the likes of Glasgow Warriors and Leinster in the Guinness Pro 14, head along to the national stadium and soak up the atmosphere.
+Every year, the Guinness Six Nations Championship rolls in to town, allowing BT Murrayfield to host at least two fixtures.
+Notable Six Nations matches include the Calcutta Cup which is hosted alternately between Twickenham Stadium in London and BT Murrayfield in Edinburgh and sees England and Scotland face off against each other, competing for the prestigious trophy.

 The rip roaring and fast paced nature of ice hockey make it instantly accessible and captivating to all audiences.
 Edinburgh Capitals, the city’s flagship team, play their home fixtures at Murrayfield Ice Rink.
 With end-to-end matches featuring a truly international cast of players from North America and Europe, the atmosphere inside the rink is truly special.
 For an evening of sport you’ll not forget, wrap up warm and visit the ice rink between September and March when the season runs.